• Skip to primary navigation

 This post contains affiliate links.
 If you click and buy, I may make a commission, at no cost to you.
 See my disclosure policy for more information.

-If you’re looking for easy ways to connect as a family and to reset at the end of the long week, I encourage you to play board games with your kids!
-You might feel more inclined to simply turn on a family movie and cuddle up on the couch to unwind – and there’s nothing wrong with that at all.
-But if you want to further engage your children in a family-friendly activity, board games are a great way of doing that and are in fact easy to pull off.
-Don’t let your busy schedule stop you!
-It’s often our nature as busy type-A parents to focus on sticking with the routine, on getting from point A to B on a crazy day, on checking a few more items off our to-do list.
-I get it.
-However, connecting as a family should be integrated into your routine – at least weekly – and board games are a surprisingly effortless way of achieving that.
+If you’re looking for easy ways to connect as a family and reset at the end of the long week, I encourage you to play board games with your kids!
+You might feel more inclined to turn on a family movie and cuddle up on the couch to unwind – and there’s nothing wrong with that.
+But if you want to engage your children in a family-friendly activity further, board games are a great way of doing that and are, in fact, easy to pull off.

 Board games are also a fantastic way to promote critical thinking, ignite children’s imaginations, and HAVE FUN.
 According to Scholastic, there are many other benefits to playing board games for children, including:

-• Developmental growth (mental and physical)
+- Developmental growth (mental and physical)

-• Sharpened language skills
+- Sharpened language skills

-• Teach teamwork
+- Teach teamwork

-• Allow a moment to unplug and relax
+- Allow a moment to unplug and relax

 As my kids get older, I’m always surprised to find out how many board games are out there for kids of all ages – many more than what was available when I was a small child.
 You don’t have to be limited to Candyland or Chutes & Ladders.
 I’ve put together a list of board games that notes the appropriate minimum age level, in my opinion.

-Hopefully, it will be useful if you have differently-aged children as well because that shouldn’t prevent you from setting aside this time.
-I also tried to take into account our own attention span as adults!
+Hopefully, it will be helpful if you have differently-aged children as well because that shouldn’t prevent you from setting aside this time.
+I also tried to take into account our attention span as adults!
 Not all games played with young family members have to be mind-numbing or incredibly boring, and I think I chose ones that are the exact opposite!

 1) Snail’s Pace

 This is as simple as it gets!
-This game teaches not only colors, but also board game basics like taking turns and rolling dice, and it will hold your little one’s attention as it can take as little as 15 minutes to play.
+This game teaches not only colors but also board game basics like taking turns and rolling dice, and it will hold your little one’s attention as it can take as little as 15 minutes to play.

 2) Acorn Soup